-The Bulgarian Drug Agency (BDA) announced today (March 24, 2020) further measures related to the risk of COVID-19.
+The Bulgarian Drug Agency (BDA) announced on March 24, 2020 further measures related to the risk of COVID-19.
 The measures mainly concern the flow of communication with the agency.
 The primary aim is to encourage remote submissions and to reduce the number of visits to the administrative department and the reception desk.

-CESP was already in the pilot phase with the BDA when it was announced today that the agency will temporarily accept all submissions for marketing authorisations, renewals and variations via the CESP platform.
-However, the requirement for one CD/DVD is still valid and the following documents must be provided with each submission:
+CESP was already in the pilot phase with the BDA when it was announced that the agency will accept all submissions for marketing authorisations, renewals and variations via the CESP platform.
+However, the following documents must be provided with each submission:

 – A signed paper copy of the eAF and Cover Letter;

 – Annex 5.4 Letter of authorisation for communication on behalf of the applicant/MAH (the signatures must be officially authenticated by a notary or Administrative official);